 Effective corporate governance is the cornerstone for sustainable development of enterprises.
 We see Ethical Corporate Management as the supreme principle, implement sound risk management, comprehensive information security management, and actual compliance with laws and regulations.
-As a means to achieve the goal of sustainable co-prosperity, we took a proactive approach to understand and respond to the needs of various stakeholders through a variety of information disclosure channels on top of rigorously safeguarding shareholders' rights and interests.
+As a means to achieve the goal of sustainable co-prosperity, we took a proactive approach to understand and respond to the needs of various stakeholders through a variety of information disclosure channels on top of rigorously safeguarding shareholders'rights and interests.

 Management Governance

 ECOVE sees ethical corporate management as the fundamental spirit of corporate governance and embarks on a quest to satisfy the expectations of investors and various stakeholders while working on the stable growth of the organization.
-We have established multiple channels to provide relevant information, such as holding regular investor conferences and annual shareholders' meetings, as well as setting up a special zone for investor relations, a special zone for corporate sustainability, and a special zone for stakeholders, etc., in order to continue to strengthen the disclosure of information, to respect the rights and interests of all stakeholders, and to achieve effective communication.
+We have established multiple channels to provide relevant information, such as holding regular investor conferences and annual shareholders' meetings, as well as setting up a special zone for

 Governance Structure

-All members of the Board of Directors of the Company have completed relevant training in accordance with the "Guidelines for Continuing Education for Directors and Supervisors of Exchange-listed and OTC-listed companies."
-The training content covers corporate governance, business ethics and compliance, risk management, corporate sustainability, information security, etc., aiming to enhance the Board's understanding of emerging issues and the effectiveness of corporate governance.
-In 2023, the average training hours for the Company's directors reached 7.11 hours, with all directors meeting the requirement of a minimum of 6 hours of training under the "Guidelines for Continuing Education for Directors and Supervisors of Exchange-listed and OTC-listed companies."
+corporate sustainability, information security, etc., aiming to enhance the Board's understanding of emerging issues and the effectiveness of corporate governance.
+In 2024, the average training hours for the Company's directors reached 6.3 hours, with all directors meeting the requirement of a minimum of 6 hours of training under the "Guidelines for Continuing Education for Directors and Supervisors of Exchange-listed and OTC-listed companies."
 Related information is disclosed on the Market Observation Post System.

 Remuneration Structure for Directors and Managers